vjmuzik/TeensyASIXEthernet/README.md

 # TeensyASIXEthernet
+Can be used in conjunction with https://github.com/vjmuzik/FNET FNET also contains an example using this driver

 USB driver for Teensy 3.6/4.0 to use an ASIX USB to Ethernet adapter This is currently being tested with an AX88772B chipset although it may work for others or need some tweeking for chip specific commands.